jc1518/Autosam/README.md

 ##Usage
 Autosam supports two methods of submitting redirect jobs.
 * Slack bot
 This requires to create a hubot and integrate it into Slack.
 The code can be found in myHubot repo. [lib/autosam.js](https://github.com/jc1518/myhubot/blob/master/lib/autosam.js) and [scripts/autosam.js](https://github.com/jc1518/myhubot/blob/master/scripts/autosam.js)
 ![autosam_bot](design/autosam_bot.png)

 * Text file
 This a simple mode, just add all your redirects in a text file, one redirect per line.
 Then give it to autosam to process.
 ```bash
 ./autosam_v2.sh <file>
 ```
 ##Redirect types
-Autosam supports both basic redirects and URL with query string.
+Autosam supports both basic URL redirects and URL with query string.
 This can be extended to support more types in the [Cloudlets module](https://github.com/jc1518/Autosam/blob/master/Cloudlets/__init__.py)